Are conjunctions important in academic writing?

 Finally, when introducing object dependent clauses that take ‘that’ as an optional complementiser, a good rule to follow is to keep that complementiser in place.
 Though it’s OK to delete the complementiser in speech, in writing you may create ambiguity by doing so that could cause the reader to have to read that sentence again – affecting the coherence of your writing.
 For instance, in the example below without ‘that’, the reader may for a second understand that Jones believed the results rather than believed that the results would show a positive correlation.

-Lesson 2 explores the topic: What are the five types of conjunction in English?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: What are the five types of conjunction in English?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.